mysablehats/kanawars/README.txt

 But other versions will like work too.

-2. Copyrights and Other
+2. Credits, copyrights and Other

 This is very anambitious project so everything I did here is free.
 Probably nobody besides myself will ever know about it.

 But I built on the work of others and they might have a problem with it.
 Just in case it comes to this: both fonts (cyberbit and japanese gothic) are free, so it should be ok to use them.
 I used a lot of sample code from others (mostly from pygame page itself) and art from google, only slightly modified with gimp (lower resolution, change alpha layer, that sort of stuff).
+The music comes from http://commons.wikimedia.org/ and has the license Creative Commons Attribution-Share Alike 3.0 Unported.

+Main song of the game:An_8_Bit_Story.ogg , thanks to Magnus9998, end death, by Master of Puppets cover riff, thanks to Beachcomber.
+Highscore (still unused) Lilium_Music_Box_(convert).ogg, thanks to Trần Nguyễn Minh Huy.

-I f you have a problem with any of this and want me to remove something, or want me to give you credit, please email me: mysablehats@gmail.com
+If you have a problem with any of this and want me to remove something, or want me to give you credit, please email me: mysablehats@gmail.com